BotBotMe/botbot-plugins/DOCS.md

 ## Plugin API Documentation

-You can write your own Botbot plugin by extending the core plugin class and providing one or more handlers that may respond to a message in an IRC channel.
+You can write your own Botbot plugin by extending the core plugin class and providing one or more message handlers.
+A message handler is a method on the plugin class that receives an object representing a user message that has been posted to the IRC channel the plugin is associated with.
 The existing plugins in `botbotme_plugins/plugins` serve as good examples to follow. `ping` and `brain` are good ones to start with due to their simplicity.

 ### Plugin Capabilities